baldwindavid/alter/README.md

 <pre lang="ruby"><code>
 text.process KumbayaProcessor
+text.value
 # result: "Your language is great"
 </code></pre>

+Calling process returns the altered item.
+Items have the following attributes:

+- `value` - the current value of the item
+- `input` - the original input of the item
+- `options` - the original options passed to the item
+- `history` - a history of every item alteration

 You will also have access to any `options` passed to the processor.
 Here is a class making use of `options`.